A green leaf in a petri dish with test tubes for an abbreviated 510(k) submission.

 A common reason for rejection is simply providing inadequate data or documentation.
 If the FDA determines that your testing data isn’t sufficient to establish the safety and effectiveness of your device, they will not clear it.
 This often happens when performance testing is incomplete, summary reports lack necessary details, or declarations of conformity are missing.
 Every claim you make must be backed by clear, comprehensive evidence.
 To avoid common 510(k) mistakes, create a detailed checklist based on the relevant FDA guidance documents and standards, and meticulously review every file before you submit.

-Misunderstanding the Review Timeline
+Mistake #4: Misunderstanding the FDA Timeline

 While the FDA’s goal is to review 510(k) submissions within 90 days, this number can be deceptive.
 The 90-day clock refers only to the time the FDA spends on the review; it pauses anytime they send a request for additional information (AI) and restarts only when you’ve submitted a complete response.
 When you factor in the time it takes to prepare the submission and respond to FDA questions, the whole process can easily take six to nine months, and sometimes even longer.
 Setting realistic expectations from the start helps you plan your budget, manufacturing, and launch strategy more effectively.